GH - Genius Hour

 Genius Hour was rapturously received by teachers last summer, all agreeing that the process is nothing short of pure genius!
-In summer 2021, we bring you a selection of wonderful case studies from some of Ireland's Genius Hour schools, where a suite of last year's teacher participants are showcasing their work.
-They have written about their experiences, logged their journeys, taken photographs at key moments and rolled the video cameras, and we bring you this full immersive experience this summer, to inspire your own Genius Hour adventures in the coming year.
+In summer 2022, we bring you a selection of wonderful case studies from some of Ireland's Genius Hour schools, where a suite of previous participants are showcasing their work.
+They have written about their experiences, logged their journeys, taken photographs at key moments and rolled the video cameras, and we bring you this fully immersive experience this summer, to inspire your own Genius Hour adventures in the coming year.

 In summary, children from second to sixth class delve into an area of passionate interest and work on an enquiry question around that topic during Genius Hour.
 They research it, create something and finally present and showcase their learning to peers, in any of 101 different ways at the end of the project.
 An amazing process, with tremendous learning outputs and beloved of children and teachers everywhere.
 Go on - be the GENIUS that brings Genius Hour to your school in the coming year.

 In ‘Genius Hour’, children work on their own passion projects for one hour in the week, usually on Friday, and for a number of consecutive weeks, until completed.
 In this course you will discover how to help children discover their passionate interests, each then turning that interest and curiosity into a project to be researched, produced and showcased.

 In Genius Hour the children identify and choose a passionate interest, and do three things:

 - Research something that is of interest to him/her

 - Each student works on his / her own personal project